IamBikramPurkait/Swaralipi-Music-Player/README.md

 ```
 in your cmd.
 i am listing all module name in requirements.txt
-or you can install all modules one command -
+or you can install all modules by run one command -
 first open your cmd in Musicolet Directory and then just simply run this command -
 ```
 pip install -r requirements.txt